BrownCAB/Work_Scheduler/README.md

-# Work_Schuduler
+# Work_Scheduler

 ## Description
-Based on the User Story
+Based on the User Story I'm an employee  who wants to add important events to a daily planner so I can manage my time effectively

-This project is going to challenge my
+This project is going to challenge my HTML, CSS and Jquery knowledge to create a daily planner for time management.

-I am going create
+I am going create a Work Schedulder so I can plan and manage my time more effectivity.

-I learned
+I learned that Jquery is a Javascript simplified langauge that is now legacy langauge but is good to know the fundamental just in case I run into it.

 ## Installation
+1. Download Start Code.
-1. Create HTML, CSS, and Javascript files.
+2. Create HTML, CSS, and Javascript files.
-2. Modify the code based on the Acceptance criteria.
+3. Modify the code based on the Acceptance criteria.
-3. Full fill the acceptances criteria grading requirements.
+4. Full fill the acceptances criteria grading requirements.
-4. Add, Commit, and Push Repo to Github and deploy it with Githubpages.
+5. Add, Commit, and Push Repo to Github and deploy it with Githubpages.
-5. Follow the instructions to submit the Challenge for review.
+6. Follow the instructions to submit the Challenge for review.

 ## Usage
 Provide instructions and examples for use.
 Include screenshots as needed.